ArduPilot/ardupilot_wiki/common/source/docs/common-rtf.rst

 Ready-To-Use & Easy-To-Buy vehicles
 ===================================

-The following is a list of ready-to-use vehicles that run ArduPilot that can be easily purchased over the internet.
+The following is a list of vehicles that run ArduPilot that can be easily purchased over the internet.
-These vehicles come pre-configured with everything required to fly, drive or swim right out of the box.
+These vehicles may come pre-configured with everything required to fly, drive or swim right out of the box, or be a complete kit requiring some assembly.
+Please check with the vendor prior to purchase.

 .. note::